microsoftgraph/msgraph-sdk-powershell/src/Bookings/Bookings/docs/v1.0-beta/Update-MgBusinessScenarioPlannerTaskConfiguration.md

 # Update-MgBusinessScenarioPlannerTaskConfiguration

 ## SYNOPSIS
-Update the properties of a plannerTaskConfiguration object.
+Update the navigation property taskConfiguration in solutions

 ## SYNTAX